-- Preheat oven to 425 degrees.
-Cut the acorn squash in half (be careful, and use a sharp knife) and scrape out the seeds.
+- Preheat the oven to 425 degrees.
+Cut the acorn squash in half (be careful and use a sharp knife) and scrape out the seeds.

 - Brush a baking dish and both halves of the squash with olive oil.
 Sprinkle with a pinch of salt and fresh ground pepper.
 Place them rind side down in the dish and bake at 425 for 30-40 minutes, til flesh is tender.